Africa leaps forward into space technology

 In 1964 Edward Mukuka Nkoloso, high school teacher and self-appointed director of Zambia's national space program, had the bold ambition of beating the USA and the Soviet Union in the space race, and landing a Zambian on the Moon.

 Using unconventional techniques, such as spinning students around a tree in an oil drum, Nkoloso trained 12 astronauts.
-He was unsuccessful, but in 2014 there was a film released about his efforts.
+He was unsuccessful, but in 2014 there was a film released inspired by his efforts.

 Fortunately Africa's space programs now look much more promising.
 In fact, in the last decade the continent has entered a space race.